noahehall/theBookOfNoah/0current/aws/0networking.md

   - container support: containers running directly on ec2 or the ec2-container service, can be fronted by an ALB
   - lambda support: specify lambda fns as ALB targets
   - connection draining: based on a configurable timeout, enables an EC2 scheduled for removal to complete any inflight requests without receiving any new ones from the ALB
+  - fronting an autoscaling group (see provisioning file)

 ### NLB network load balancer